What Are Vowels? Definition, Sounds, Rules, and Examples

 1. Learn the letters

-2. Hear the short sounds
+2. Hear short vowel sounds

 3. Add long vowel patterns

-Introduce silent E, open syllables, and common long vowel spellings.
+Introduce silent e, open syllables, and common long vowel spellings.

-4. Teach advanced vowel patterns
+4. Move to advanced patterns

 Frequently Asked Questions About Vowels